|Class Meets: MWF 2:20 - 3:10

 1) biology is very exciting and in the news every day;

 2) in Bio113, you will learn biology in a new and effective way; and

 3) you get to use an eBook that integrates the web with your reading.

 Biology has become too massive to memorize factoids.
 Bio113 and 114 are organized around the 5 Big Ideas of biology: Information, Evolution, Cells, Emergent Properties and Homeostasis.
 The natural world is not subdivided into big or small biology.
 For this class, you will read chapters that cover all 5 big ideas at 3 size levels.
 Upon completion of Bio113, you may take Bio114 OR Bio112.
-For the biology major, you need one odd number (113 or 111) AND an even number (114 or 112) introductory biology course.
+For the biology major and for medical schools, you need one odd number (113 or 111) AND an even number (114 or 112) introductory biology course.
 Any combination in any order is acceptable.

 Figure 1.
 Integrating Concepts in Biology brings together the five Big Ideas of biology at five different size scales.
 These big ideas fit together like a puzzle to complete students' understanding of biology.